 SCREEN: Talent chooses parameters.

-Click XXX, in the Channels pop-up window, check the color channel for which intensity or area will be measured [1].
+Select Color and click on the Channels Tool.
+In the Channels pop-up window, check the color channel for which intensity or area will be measured [1].
 Choose the Adjust and Threshold features under the Image menu.
 Check the Dark background box, select the Default method, and pick Red to overlay the signals of interest [2].

 SCREEN: Talent goes to channels pop-up window, and points to color channel.